 "Ahuh."
 The agents said, in unison.

 "You do know marriage fraud will reward you with 5 years of prison time and a fine of $250,000, sir?"
-S. Richards said.
+S. Richards asked Mr. Vyas.

 "When is the wedding?"
 R. Goldstein asked.

-I smiled, waving at them.
-"Take care now."
+I smiled weakly, waving at them.
+"You too."
 I said.
 When they left I was able to breathe again.
 I turned to Mr. Vyas.
 Oh boy.
-That look alone made me want to jump out that window.
+That look alone made me want to jump out a window.

 "Marriage fraud, Ms. Clark....you're trying to rope me into marriage fraud."
-He voice pierced through me ear.
+He voice pierced through me ears.
 I squinted at him.

 "You're sorry!"
 He yelled.
 I jumped.

-"I get you why your mad, but I didn't have a choice."
+"I get why your mad, but I didn't have a choice."
 I confessed, softly.

 He scoffed.
 "Yes, you did!
-You could have gone back to where ever the hell you came from and renew your visa or find some other LEGAL way to get back into the country!"
+You could have gone back to wherever the hell you came from and renew your visa or find some other LEGAL way to get back into the country!"
 He hissed.

 "I have no where to go if I go back there!"
 I hissed back, tears rolling down my cheek.
 "My father and his family want nothing to do with me and my mom is on a cruise half across the world."
 I confessed.
 "I'd homeless."